dvoart/drums/README.md

 # drums
-Created a simple drum game that you can play with keys using Javascript.
+Play the drums with keys using Javascript.